Accurate APR Calculator

 In addition to the APR, the following must be prominently shown:

-Finance Charge: cost of credit expressed as a dollar amount (this is the total amount of interest and certain fees you will pay over the life of the loan if you make every payment when due);
+Finance Charge: the cost of credit expressed as a dollar amount (this is the total amount of interest and certain fees you will pay over the life of the loan if you make every payment when due);

 Amount Financed: the dollar amount of credit provided to you;